Nakuumba/Assignment-1-/README.md

 Module 2
 Hair Style Catalogue
 When a customer whether old or new, they can view the different hair styles that Ayesha’s business offers.
 They are able to see the hairstyles from different angles and view they price and time it would potential take to complete.
-This will put a customer at ease that they people doing their hair are professionals that are capable of doing a great job.
+This will put a customer at ease that the people doing their hair are professionals who are capable of doing a great job.
 This process will be simple for the customer to use.

 contributor (Jesaya Nakuumba)